LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 Interesting!
 There are many different functions that get involved in driving the state change.
 We'll briefly explain them, for more details please read the code directly.

-Generally, from "USED" to "RUNNABLE" happens when a process is being created. [`userinit`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L307) create the very first process(the init process, pid = 1) in the entire system, so the state will be changed in that function.
+Generally, from "USED" to "RUNNABLE" happens when a process is being created. [`userinit`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L307) creates the very first process(the init process, pid = 1) in the entire system, so the state will be changed in that function.
 Except for the special init process, a normal process will often be created through the [`fork()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L365) syscall, it also changes state to "RUNNABLE".

 We have discussed the scheduling procedure back in the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641) function, but there is also a path that can put a process directly from "RUNNING" to "RUNNABLE".
 Please note that, this kind of state change is not very easy to implement.